IIb or not IIb: A Catalog of ZTF Kilonova Imposters: A Glossary of Transients

 \subsection{GRB Afterglows}

 GRB afterglows (referred to as afterglows for much of this paper) occur as a result of the shock originating from a GRB interacting with the interstellar medium in the form of synchrotron emission \citep{1998ApJ...497L..17S}.
+Like KNe, afterglows decline rapidly \citep{1999ApJ...525..737R}.

-Like KNe, afterglows decline rapidly \citep{1999ApJ...525..737R}, and afterglows occur from a similar mechanism to the models proposed for KNe; indeed, CBCs give rise to both a KN and a short GRB (sGRB) afterglow, as was observed with GW170817 and its counterparts \citep{2017ApJ...848L..12A}.
+CBCs give rise to both a KN and a short GRB (sGRB) afterglow, as was observed with GW170817 and its counterparts \citep{2017ApJ...848L..12A}.
 In these cases, it can be difficult to disentangle the two signals from each other given the greater brightness of afterglows \citep{2022ApJ...938..147Z}, though multi-wavelength observations can mitigate this challenge \citep{2024arXiv240907539W}.